A Guide for Visiting Sugarloaf Mountain in Rio de Janeiro: 4 Different Options

 Sugarloaf is beautiful anytime, but I highly recommend going up for sunset.
 The way the mountain lights up and glows in the evening light is beautiful!

-Ideally, I would try to time it so you are arriving at the top of Sugarloaf 20 minutes before sunset, at the latest, which means getting on a cable car no later than 40 minutes before sunset.
-This means I would arrive at the ticket station no later than an hour before sunset (and probably earlier if you really have your heart set on sunset from Sugarloaf, just in case there are long lines.)
+Ideally, I would try to time it so you are arriving at the top of Sugarloaf 30 minutes before sunset, at the latest, which means getting on a cable car no later than 50 minutes before sunset.

 I would definitely recommend not visiting Sugarloaf Mountain if there are low hanging clouds.
 We came here one afternoon and the top of Sugarloaf was covered in clouds, so you wouldn’t be able to see any views.

-If that happens and you have flexibility, I would put off visiting until another, clearer opportunity. (ie I wouldn’t wait until your last day to do Sugarloaf, in case the weather and cloud cover isn’t good.)
 Note that even if clouds look like they are moving off the hill, sometimes they continue to re-form directly on the hill, so it never actually clears up.

 How to Visit Sugarloaf: 4 Different Options